particle-iot/docs/firmware/firmware.md

 {{#if has-backup-ram}}
 ## Backup RAM (SRAM)

-The STM32F2xx features 4KB of backup RAM (3068 bytes for system firmware v0.6.0-rc1 and later) of which is available to the user.
+The STM32F2xx features 4KB of backup RAM (3068 bytes for system firmware v0.6.0 and later) of which is available to the user.
 Unlike the regular RAM memory, the backup RAM is retained so long as power is provided to VIN or to VBAT.
 In particular this means that the data in backup RAM is retained when:

 - the device goes into deep sleep mode
 - the device is hardware or software reset (while maintaining power)
 - power is removed from VIN but retained on VBAT (which will retain both the backup RAM and the RTC)

-Note that _if neither VIN or VBAT is powered then the contents of the backup RAM will be lost; for data to be retained, the device needs a power source._  For persistent storage of data through a total power loss, please use the [EEPROM](#eeprom) library.
+Note that _if neither VIN or VBAT is powered then the contents of the backup RAM will be lost; for data to be retained, the device needs a power source._  For persistent storage of data through a total power loss, please use the [EEPROM](#eeprom).

 Power Conditions and how they relate to Backup RAM initilization and data retention: